 Eating specialties like foie gras while taking in the sights of half-timbered houses in Little Venice makes dining in the restaurant much more enjoyable.
-Grilled foods, tasty flambées, and other exquisite French fare are prepared and served in the dining room of the hotel restaurant.
+Grilled foods, tasty flambées, and other exquisite French fare are prepared and served in the hotel restaurant’s dining room.

 There are plenty of things to do in Colmar, including tasting fantastic food and wine while visiting some of the best attractions in the city.
-Sign up for our free international travel newsletter to obtain the best travel recommendations and advice right into your inbox.
+Sign up for our free international travel newsletter to get the best travel recommendations and advice in your inbox.

 If you enjoy a visual travel guide, please subscribe to our YouTube channel to get the latest update on our travel experience.